“An unpretentious, tactical, and sure-footed examination of the events that shaped his own life.”

 I know that’s a long name, and an odd one.
 It has proven difficult for many Americans to pronounce and even to remember.
 Once, when I had rented a home situated high above the fog of Tennessee’s Great Smoky Mountains, the landlord eyed me sideways, refusing to turn over the key until I had verified that I was, in fact, the strange fellow with the small family he was expecting.
 I pronounced and spelled my name slowly, making sure he heard.
 But when I got to the “a” and then the “s” followed by the “e” then the “c”—he interrupted with, “Wait a minute now, son!
 Letters can’t fit together that way in Tennessee!”
 When I persisted, he handed over the keys, saying “Well, I suppose you speak pretty good American, for a Polack.”

 I start with my Polish name because I can still remember the out-of-body sensation of watching myself as my grandmother—my Bapci—tried to teach me to say it: “Pi-a-sec-ki, Pi-a-sec-ki.”
 This was the beginning of my ability to see myself in the third person, which is how I have written my story.
-You can blame
+You can blame my name.

 My Bapci, who spoke only Polish, held dominion over my early attention like an exotic queen.
 Her attempts to teach me to say my name that day persisted for nearly an hour.
 Later that same day, she and I played an amazing game of catch.
 Many years afterward, my mother, Lillian, would say, “There is no way you could have played catch with Bapci, Bruce.
 She was already totally blind by then.”